jasih/portfolio/README.md

 # Portfolio
-A clean and simple porfolio webpage written in Javascript, HTML, CSS, and SASS.
+A clean and simple porfolio webpage written in Javascript, HTML, CSS, and SCSS.

 ## Techologies Used
 To get similar results, here are the tools and technologies that I used:

    #### Programming
-    Javascript, HTML5, CSS3, SASS
+    Javascript, HTML5, CSS3, SCSS

    #### Software
     Visual Studio Code, Github